Atlantic Live. 'We the People', Featuring - Georgetown University President John J. DeGioia, and The Atlantic’s Steve Clemons

 Steven praises Jack and says that it was great and that Jack was right to preserve their credibility.
 Steve takes the opportunity to reflect on the role of the media and the Atlantic’s work as well and how they have done so many things that were often hard decisions to protect free speech.

 Steve references Richard Edelman and says he and Jack are familiar with him and have spent time with him.
 Steve says 'some of you may know the Edelman Trust Barometer who showed in his writing efforts that basically for every year for 17 years'.
 Steve points out to Jack that 'there has been a solid decline in institutions, in trust in the media, trust in corporations, trust in you guys, and it just feels like the world seems to be eroding into a gutter... 'maybe I am over-stating it, but I know that you worry about this, you worry about this erosion of trust), and asked if Jack was all powerful how can he go out to help restore this trust, and in Georgetown as well'.

-Jack says that the references in Middlebury, and President Parton’s letter to the university community on Friday restores trust and reminds everyone of the values that animates the community.
-He said that ‘this is the moment that demands the best of us, and all of our institutions, and if we can demonstrate the commitment that we have to the deepest values that we have that have animated us and guide us and if we can do that in this moment, I think it would help to restore trust’.
+Jack says that the references in Middlebury and President Parton’s letter to the university community on Friday restores trust and reminds every one of the values that animate the community.
+He said that ‘this is the moment that demands the best of us, and all of our institutions, and if we can demonstrate the commitment that we have to the deepest values that we have that have animated us and guide us and if we can do that at this moment, I think it would help to restore trust’.

 He went on further to explain what is at stake for us, and describes 'the Element of Trust Barometer' and how Richard shows that after 17 years of this barometer, trust is in crises.
 "All of us we are all at the lowest point that we have been.
 The reason why I think this so pernicious for the narrative about higher education is that higher education has never been more urgent for more and more of our people.